Dias J’s “Novel” View Held “Misconceived”

 But is Immunity Even Relevant in the First Place?

-Noting that the procedure for recognising and enforcing ICSID is more straightforward than that for non-ICSID awards, Dias J invited the parties to make further submissions on whether sovereign immunity is engaged at all in relation to such an application (at [101]).
+Noting that the procedure for recognising and enforcing ICSID awards is more straightforward than that for non-ICSID awards, Dias J invited the parties to make further submissions on whether sovereign immunity is engaged at all in relation to such an application (at [101]).

 She ultimately concluded that, with respect to the application for registration of ICSID awards, sovereign immunity has no role to play (at [106]) because: